pdefusco/CDE_121_HOL/step_by_step_guides/english/part_02_deployment.md

 ### Summary

-Cloudera Data Engineering (CDE) is a serverless service for Cloudera Data Platform that allows you to submit batch jobs to auto-scaling virtual clusters.
+Cloudera Data Engineering (CDE) is a Cloud Native Service for Cloudera Data Platform that allows you to submit batch jobs to auto-scaling virtual clusters.
 CDE enables you to spend more time on your applications, and less time on infrastructure.

 In these labs you improved your code for reusability by modularizing your logic into functions, and stored those functions as a util in a CDE Files Resource.
 You leveraged your Files Resource by storing dynamic variables in a parameters configurations file and applying a runtime variable via the Arguments field.
 In the context of more advanced Spark CI/CD pipelines both the parameters file and the Arguments field can be overwritten and overridden at runtime.